Physiotherapy At Home After A Stroke in Sutton Coldfield

 How Can ThreeSpires Physiotherapy Help with my Stroke in Sutton Coldfield?

-1. We offer a community physiotherapy service throughout all of Sutton Coldfield.
+1. We provide a mobile community physiotherapy service throughout all of Sutton Coldfield.
 All of our physiotherapists are mobile and will come out to you at your home in Sutton Coldfield, saving you the difficulty and time of trying to get to a physical clinic in Sutton Coldfield.
 After having a stroke when mobility and energy levels are often severely affected, having one of our mobile physiotherapists visit you at home in Sutton Coldfield can make a huge difference to your recovery.

 2. Experienced Physiotherapists: Our chartered physiotherapists are all highly experienced with helping patients recover from a stroke and are able to provide a physiotherapy service at home in Sutton Coldfield to anyone who has had a stroke.
 Having an experienced physio visit you and assess your condition makes a large difference, you need physiotherapists who have seen a range of different types of patients and strokes and who will be able to guide you through your recovery.
 We only have very experienced physios working for us and from our testimonials you will be able to see that all of our patients are happy with our home visit physiotherapy service.

 3. Often we work alongside and in conjunction with NHS physiotherapists to maximise the possible recovery for patients and our physiotherapists are able to liaise directly with NHS staff in order to reduce the burden on families.
+All of our physios have previously worked as physiotherapists in the NHS and we understand how NHS physiotherapy operates and we have a large amount of experience of liaising with NHS physiotherapy services in Sutton Coldfield.

 4. Our physiotherapists are able to assess patients at home in Sutton Coldfield after a stroke (usually within a few days of contacting us) and then provide a management plan of how best to help with recovery after the stroke which may include further sessions of physiotherapy and an exercise program individualised to the patient.
+Our mobile physiotherapists pride themselves on being able to see patients quickly and flexibly so that there is minimal delay to access to physiotherapy in Sutton Coldfield after a stroke.

 FAQs For Physiotherapy After A Stroke In Sutton Coldfield